-If our food products become adulterated or misbranded, we might need to recall those items and may experience product liability if consumers are injured as a result
+If our food products become adulterated, misbranded or mislabeled, we might need to recall those items and may experience product liability if consumers are injured as a result.

-Selling food products involves a number of legal and other risks, including product contamination, spoilage, product tampering or other adulteration.
+Selling food products involves a number of legal and other risks, including product contamination, spoilage, product tampering, allergens, or other adulteration.
 We may need to recall some of our products if they become adulterated or misbranded.
 We may also be liable if the consumption of any of our products causes injury, illness or death.
 A widespread product recall or market withdrawal could result in significant losses due to their costs, the destruction of product inventory, and lost sales due to the unavailability of product for a period of time.
-For example, in January 2009, we initiated a recall of certain Austin and Keebler branded peanut butter sandwich crackers and certain Famous Amos and Keebler branded peanut butter cookies as a result of potential contamination of ingredients at a supplier's facility.
-The recall was expanded in late January and February to include Bear Naked, Kashi and Special K products impacted by that same supplier's ingredients.
-The costs of the recall negatively impacted gross margin and operating profit in fiscal 2008 and 2009.
+For example, in June

+2010, we initiated a recall of certain ready-to-eat cereals due to an odor from waxy resins used to make package liner.
 We could also suffer losses from a significant product liability judgment against us.
 A significant product recall or product liability case could also result in adverse publicity, damage to our reputation, and a loss of consumer confidence in our food products, which could have a material adverse effect on our business results and the value of our brands.
 Moreover, even if a product liability or consumer fraud claim is meritless, does not prevail or is not pursued, the negative publicity surrounding assertions against our Company and our products or processes could adversely affect our reputation or brands.